 If your toolbox is going to be on display at your workshop, you will probably want to buy one which looks visually appealing when it is sitting on your shelf.
 In addition, having a beautiful work environment is better for your mental health and will encourage you to keep everywhere clean and organized.

-Toolbox prices can vary greatly from $50 to $1000s.
+Portable tool boxes can vary greatly in price, costing from $50 to $1000s.
 Make sure you give some thought about how often you are going to use it before you invest in an expensive one.
 Sometimes a second-hand toolbox is a better option, so long as it is in working order.
 Just to reiterate, you’re not going to need a top-of-the-range toolbox if you’re just using it to store sewing needles.

 To ensure we give you the best recommendations we cross-reference customer reviews with online sales records.
-We also check to see which toolboxes are popular in local hardware stores and supermarkets.
+We also check to see which portable tool boxes are popular in local hardware stores and supermarkets.
 We ask garages, electrical companies, and handymen for their top picks.
-We believe that it is important to ask those who work in the industry, as they know toolboxes better than anybody else.
+We believe that it is important to ask those who work in the industry, as they know portable tool boxes better than anybody else.

 We also like to keep our eye on new and innovative products.
-This is how we ensure that only the best toolboxes make it onto our recommendations list.
+This is how we ensure that only the best portable tool boxes make it onto our recommendations list.

 The Dewalt Tstak Tool Box is perfect for anybody who has to use large tools on a regular basis.
 Like many toolboxes, it has a top organizer which is perfect for keeping your drill and bits within easy grasp, and the body is deep enough to store particularly long hammers and screwdrivers.